Piecely - a puzzle idea goes around the world

 www.piecelypuzzles.com

-hannoverimpuls gave me really good advice because I needed a loan for the pre-production.
+hannoverimpuls gave me really good advice because I needed a loan for pre-production.
 We formulated goals, discussed options and quickly came to a good result.
 I already had experience from another project, so the business plan was completed very quickly.
-Here, too, hannoverimpuls provided good support and tips.
+Once again, hannoverimpuls provided good support and tips.

 Melissa Jung, Project Manager Start-up and Entrepreneurship at hannoverimpuls, about Jasmin Nasser:

-In addition to consulting, Jasmin also took part in #gößerDenken.
+Jasmin took part in #gößerDenken as well as giving advice.
 And with success, as you can see!
 I think it's great how she is revolutionizing the puzzle market and having success with it throughout Europe.